-Person Early College will be located on PCC’s campus and will serve 50 freshmen in the first cohort, adding 50 more students each subsequent year.
-A variety of unique educational opportunities will be incorporated into the high school and college-level courses, such as mentorships with community business partners, field trips to businesses and colleges, and service leadership initiatives.
-The curriculum pathways have been designed in such a way that all students can graduate with a high school diploma and an associate degree in five years.
+Person Early College is located on Piedmont Community College's campus.
+A variety of unique educational opportunities are incorporated into the high school and college-level courses, such as mentorships with community business partners, field trips to businesses and colleges, and local and global service leadership initiatives.
+The curriculum pathways have been designed in such a way that all students can graduate with a high school diploma and an associate degree in five years

 Piedmont Community College

 North Carolina Central University BRITE program